-Dezan Shira & Associates china@dezshira.com www.dezshira.com
+Dezan Shira & Associates

+usa@dezshira.com

+www.dezshira.com

-What's new in this guide?
+What's New in This Guide?

-Doing Business in China 2022 introduces the fundamentals of investing in China.
-Compiled by the professionals at Dezan Shira & Associates in December 2021, this comprehensive guide is ideal not only for businesses looking to enter the Chinese market, but also for companies who already have a presence there and want to keep up-to-date with the most recent and relevant policy changes.
+Doing Business in China 2023 for US Companies introduces the fundamentals of investing in China.
+Compiled by the professionals at Dezan Shira & Associates in December 2022, this comprehensive guide is ideal not only for businesses looking to enter the Chinese market, but also for companies who already have a presence there and want to keep up to date with the most recent and relevant policy changes.